-- 2.9.1 In respect of Category 5 exit points, a transmission entity must, by means of independent and diverse transmission substations: - (a) provide "N-1" equivalent line capacity into Adelaide Central for at least 100% of contracted agreed maximum demand and: - (i) in the event of a failure of any installed transmission line or network support arrangement, use its best endeavours to restore "N-1" equivalent line capacity as soon as practicable; - (ii) in the event of an interruption arising from the failure of the installed transmission lines or network support arrangements,: - (A) restore at least 65% of "N" equivalent line capacity within 4 hours of the commencement of the interruption; and - (B) use its best endeavours to restore "N-1" equivalent line capacity as soon as practicable after the commencement of the interruption. - (b) provide "N-1" equivalent transformer capacity into Adelaide Central for at least 100% of contracted agreed maximum demand and: - in the event of a failure of any installed transformer or network support arrangement, use its best endeavours to restore the equivalent transformer capacity required by this clause as soon as practicable;
+- 2.9.1 Subject to clause 2.9.12, in respect of Category 5 exit points, a transmission entity must, by means of independent and diverse transmission substations: - (a) provide "N-1" equivalent line capacity into Adelaide Central for at least 100 percent of the agreed maximum demand for the exit points and: - in the event of a failure of any installed transmission line or network support arrangement for the exit points, use its best endeavours to restore "N-1" equivalent line capacity at the exit points as soon as practicable; - ii. in the event of an interruption to the provision of prescribed transmission services arising from a failure of any installed transmission line or network support arrangement, use its best endeavours to: - (A) restore at least 176 MW of equivalent line capacity within 4 hours of the commencement of the interruption; and - (B) restore "N-1" equivalent line capacity as soon as practicable after the commencement of the interruption. - (b) provide "N-1" equivalent transformer capacity into Adelaide Central for at least 100 percent of the agreed maximum demand and: - i. in the event of a failure of any installed transformer or network support arrangement, use its best endeavours to restore the equivalent transformer capacity as soon as practicable; - ii. in the event of an interruption to the provision of prescribed transmission services arising from a failure of any installed transformer or network support arrangement, use its best endeavours to: